 Every Saturday, the Rother Street Urban Mix market features a range of stalls that include local makers, street food, cool junk, vintage and rare finds, handcrafted jewellery and design pieces, new stuff, old stuff, standard essentials and great quirky gifts.
 Local producers add their own healthy twist to the urban mix and the on-trend range of artisan food stalls.
 Wise buys to suit all tastes and styles every Saturday.

-Held every Sunday and Bank Holiday Monday from Sunday 15 March until Christmas, Waterside Upmarket is Stratford-upon-Avon's premier Sunday market, with its navy-and-cream in-vogue colour scheme and a wide range of top quality products, delicious street food and occasional street entertainers and characters to delight the children.
+Held every Sunday and Bank Holiday Monday from Sunday 15 March until October, Waterside Upmarket is Stratford-upon-Avon's premier Sunday market, with its navy-and-cream in-vogue colour scheme and a wide range of top quality products, delicious street food and occasional street entertainers and characters to delight the children.
 Stroll and browse alongside the backdrop of the river Avon, enjoying a treasure trove of expert vendors, local makers, crafters and artists with something for everyone.
+From late October through to Christmas the market moves onto Bridge Street for it's winter location.

 Stratford-upon-Avon Charter Market is one of more than 660 markets throughout the UK that participate in the prestigious Love Your Local Market fortnight each May.
 The campaign is led by the National Association of British Market Authorities (NABMA) and is supported by central government, public and private sector market operators and the wider market industry.
 Following its success in 2012, the campaign is now a permanent feature in the UK market calendar.